-Seeing that the importance in focussing on sales and marketing is growing, businesses will be more likely to implement these software solutions in the upcoming year.
+Seeing that the importance of focusing on sales and marketing is growing, businesses will be more likely to implement these software solutions in the upcoming year.

-Cloud-based smart workshop software allows these methods to become convenient and affordable for small manufacturers.
+Automated cloud-based solutions such as wholesale software allow these methods to become convenient and affordable for manufacturers.

-This makes a lot of sense for managers constantly on the move, and ERPs for big business have also picked up this trend for the same reasons.
+This makes a lot of sense for managers constantly on the move, and ERPs for big businesses have also picked up this trend for the same reasons.

 And with remote work on the rise, next year looks set for dramatic increases in cloud-based monitoring across the board.

 The underlying catalyst for change this year will be that consumers are consciously looking for products and services with a more personal touch.
 They are going out of their way to find brands that speak to them and are no longer satisfied with the faceless breadth of products offered by retailers.

 This is causing a knock-on effect in marketing, sales channels and even the software that manufacturers are using.